This post may contain affiliate links. Please see my disclosure for more details!

 My love has grown and grown for Black Forest related bakes since starting this blog with my black forest cheesecake being one of my favourites, along with my black forest loaf cake.
 Honestly, I question how I used to think the flavour was icky, because now it’s one of the best.

-This recipe has been requested over and over and although there are many amazing recipes out there already such as the BBC Good Food one, or the Paul Hollywood one that my husbands mum makes all the time, I thought I would post a version on to my blog as you guys seem to want it!
+This recipe has been requested over and over and although there are many amazing recipes out there already such as the BBC Good Food one, or the Paul Hollywood one that my friends mum makes all the time, I thought I would post a version on to my blog as you guys seem to want it!

 For this recipe it is relatively similar to my Terry’s chocolate orange trifle because I just love how that works together – instead of the orange obviously we have cherry and kirsch.